wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---

+- Nov.
+2023, our work on _Robust retrieval of material chemical states in X-ray microspectroscopy_ was accepted by Optics Express.

-- Oct 2023, our work on _LocNet: Deep learning-based localization on rotating point spread function with applications to telescope imaging_ was accepted by Optics Express.
+- Oct.
+2023, our work on _LocNet: Deep learning-based localization on rotating point spread function with applications to telescope imaging_ was accepted by Optics Express.

-- Sep 2023, I started this personal website and stopped updating my Google site.
+- Sep.
+2023, I started this personal website and stopped updating my Google site.

-- Aug 2023, our work on [_Hyperspectral and multispectral image fusion via superpixel-based weighted nuclear norm minimization_](https://ieeexplore.ieee.org/abstract/document/10231145/) was published by IEEE Transactions on Geoscience and Remote Sensing.
+- Aug.
+2023, our work on [_Hyperspectral and multispectral image fusion via superpixel-based weighted nuclear norm minimization_](https://ieeexplore.ieee.org/abstract/document/10231145/) was published by IEEE Transactions on Geoscience and Remote Sensing.